 York University already has a firm foundation for its institutional plan in its Affirmative Action (AA) policies and processes underpin and advance these aspirations.
 Rooted in the Collective Agreement between the York University Faculty Association and the York University Board of Governors, these policies and processes underpin York’s position as an Affirmative Action employer that “strongly values diversity, including gender and sexual diversity, within its community.”

 This is reflected in the language of York’s job postings, which signal interest in “candidates with diverse backgrounds and especially encourages candidates in equity, diversity and inclusion categories,” while acknowledging “the potential impact that career interruptions can have on a candidate’s record of research achievement and encourages applicants to explain in their application the impact that career interruptions may have had on their record of research achievement.”

-Further, given the importance that York attaches to equity, inclusion and diversity in the context of all faculty appointments, and recognizing the opportunity for institutional improvements in this area, York is extending this standard of training to all academic searches across the University, commencing Fall 2017.
-Its Affirmative Action training will also be augmented to address issues of unconscious bias in academic recruitment and appointment processes.
+Further, given the importance that York attaches to equity, inclusion and diversity in the context of all faculty appointments, and recognizing the opportunity for institutional improvements in this area, York has extended this standard of training to all academic searches across the University.
+Its Affirmative Action training has also been augmented to address issues of unconscious bias in academic recruitment and appointment processes.

 As part of York’s strategy to raise awareness within the institution of its commitment to, and the benefits of, equity, diversity and inclusion, both broadly and in respect of the Canada Research Chairs program: